When the power goes out, so do all the convenient appliances we depend on to make our lives easy.

-In our testing of the Lavario, we washed a fitted queen size sheet and 2 pillowcases.
+In our testing of the Lavario, we washed a fitted queen-size sheet and two pillowcases.
 We didn’t want to overfill the washer bucket, and in retrospect, we could have added a few other lightweight items.
 My husband noticed the non-skid pads on the bottom of the outer bucket and the fact that the drain was placed just below the bottom of the bucket to allow for complete drainage.
 The Lavario is very well designed.

 We opened the drain and then attempted to wring the laundry according to instructions.
 Once the outer bucket was drained, we dumped the wet clothes into it and then pressed down the inner bucket to squeeze out as much water as possible.
 At this point, the Lavario was a bit of a letdown, and I had to wring the sheet and pillowcases by hand.

 The sheets were clean and smelled fresh.
 I was happy with the final results.
-There’s very little effort required to wash a load of laundry and in all, it took about 20 minutes, including the time to fill the bucket with water twice.
+There’s very little effort required to wash a laundry load and it took about 20 minutes, including the time to fill the bucket with water twice.